samoina/interactive-rating/README.md

 ### Useful resources

-- [Josh Comeau's CSS Reset](https://www.joshwcomeau.com/css/custom-css-reset/#our-finished-product-11) - This is an excellent resource for doing a CSS reset.
+1. [Josh Comeau's CSS Reset](https://www.joshwcomeau.com/css/custom-css-reset/#our-finished-product-11) - This is an excellent resource for doing a CSS reset.
 This involves creating a custom baseline style that makes CSS  alot easier to style.
 I really loved how Josh took time to breakdown his approach, and I will be using his liked his style and tweaking it to suit my projects going forward.

+2. I used [The Markdown Guide](https://www.markdownguide.org/basic-syntax/) to better style this README and for numbering some of the content.

+3. I used this [CSS Tricks](https://css-tricks.com/hover-on-everything-but/) resource to apply the hover state over everything but the element actually hovered on and change the styling.